torrentails/RenPy-Script-Builder/README.md

 Usage
 -----
-To convert a script file into a .rpy file(s), download the rpy_script_builder.py file to the location of your choice then start up a cmd or bash shell in that directory then run `python rpy_script_builder.py file_name` where `file_name` is the path to the file that you wish to convert.
+To convert a script file into a .rpy file(s), download the ***rpsb.py*** file to the location of your choice then start up a cmd or bash shell in that directory then run `python rpsb.py input-file` where `input-file` is the path to the file that you wish to convert.

 The file(s) will be output in a location relative to the source document (by default, this will be in the same directory as the input file's path).
 This can be changed by setting `output_path` (see [Configuration](#configuration)).